oh-my-fish/oh-my-fish/README.md

 [![Build Status](https://travis-ci.org/bpinto/oh-my-fish.svg?branch=master)](https://travis-ci.org/bpinto/oh-my-fish)

 ### Why?
   Developing on a shell should be a pleasure.
-Our goal is to help developers that don't want to spend time configuring their own computer to spend time doing what they want.
+Our goal is to help developers that do not want to spend time configuring their own computer to spend time doing what they want.

 ### How?
   With the power of our community, we take the already awesome [fish shell][fish] to another level by creating simple-to-use plugins and themes.